antrea-io/antrea/docs/multicluster/architecture.md

 ## Antrea Multi-cluster NetworkPolicy

 At this moment, Antrea does not support Pod-level policy enforcement for cross-cluster traffic.
-Access towards Multi-cluster Services can be regulated with Antrea ClusterNetworkPolicy `toService` rules.
+Access towards multi-cluster Services can be regulated with Antrea ClusterNetworkPolicy `toService` rules.
 In each member cluster, users can create an Antrea ClusterNetworkPolicy selecting Pods in that cluster, with the imported Mutli-cluster Service name and Namespace in an egress